abista7/DatabaseSystem/homeworks/HW1.md

+# Instructor Comments (ERD only)

+Your ERD is not correct, for the final version of this diagram you need to have relationships.
+It needs to be redone again entirely.
+Also, you need at least 16 entities in your diagram.

 # The Semantic-Conceptual Model

 In this homework, students will learn to design a database system from a concept based on use cases, bussines rules (database requeriments), and Entity Relation Diagrams (ERD).